Lavandula angustifolia 'Munstead'

 Lavandula 'Munstead', Lavandula angustifolia 'Munstead Dwarf', Lavandula 'Dwarf Munstead'

 Lavandula angustifolia 'Munstead' is a compact, early-flowering, semi-woody perennial that typically grows up to 18 inches (45 cm) tall with an equal width.
 Lavender blue flowers appear in terminal spikes in late spring well into summer.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

-Lavender is a tough plant and is extremely drought-resistant, once established.
-However when first starting you Lavender plants, don't be afraid to give them a handful of compost in the planting hole and to keep them regularly watered during their first growing season… – See more at: How to Grow and Care for Lavender
+Lavender is a tough plant and is extremely drought-resistant once established.
+However, when first starting your Lavender plants, don't be afraid to give them a handful of compost in the planting hole and to keep them regularly watered during their first growing season.
+See more at How to Grow and Care for Lavender.

 - Back to genus Lavandula